-French Our students in Year 5 and 6 have the opportuntiy to learn French which is enriched by an optional one week French Camp in August / September to Noumea, New Caledonia.
-This camp includes French lessons followed by practising French in the Noumea community / markets and shops.
+Our students in Year 5 and 6 learn French, in addition to Mandarin.
+They have the opportunity to participate in an optional one week French Camp to Noumea, New Caledonia.
+This trip includes French lessons, followed by practising French in the Noumea community / markets and shops.

-Preparation for secondary school is important throughout the year, and students are encouraged to develop their independence, and responsibility for their learning.
+Preparation for secondary school is important throughout the year and students are encouraged to develop their independence and responsibility for their learning.
 Daily organisation, weekly homework and diary use are integral to this process.
-In addition, students are grouped across classes for some subjects (such as Maths), which requires them to be organised and to work with teachers other than their class teacher.

 During Term 4, the transition process includes visits to various secondary schools, incursions and learning skills such as timetabling and navigating the secondary environment.
 Students, their families and teachers celebrate their primary years of schooling with our Graduation ceremony at the end of the school year.

 Activities will be placed on the Year 6 Edmodo page, as they occur.